Ritesh001-Git/git-cheat-sheet/README.md

 This README collects the most common Git commands with short, practical explanations so you can copy & paste them directly.
 It is adapted from the GitHub Education **GIT CHEAT SHEET**.

 ## 1) Installation (Pointers)
 Use your platform’s installer or package manager.
-The original cheat sheet references:
 - Git for all platforms: git-scm.com
 - GitHub Desktop for Windows/Mac